 - They can’t all be Rent.
 What he does when a show doesn’t live up to what he initially hoped.

 I first asked Michael to be on the podcast over a year ago.
 You’ll soon hear that it was well worth the wait.

-Click here to listen to my podcast with John!
+Click here for my podcast with Michael!

 Listen to it on iTunes here.
-(And if you like the podcast, give it a great review, while you’re there!)
+(And if you like the podcast, give it a great review while you’re there!)